AndrewBWT/abc_test/docs/user_written_docs/matchers.md

 - `std::string result_str`.
 A text representation of the test performed.
 - `std::string annotation`.
 The previously mentioned optional user-provided annotation.
 It can be used to provide clarification on what is being tested.

+Matchers have an implicit bool operator associated with them which returns the `result` status of the matcher.

 We conclude this section by showing the user some code examples of matchers in `abc_test`.

 ```cpp